-Domestic ownership and leadership of policies is a sine qua non for enhancing the development benefits of any kind of development cooperation, whether North-South or South-South.
+Domestic ownership and leadership of policies is a sine qua non for enhancing the development benefits of any development cooperation, whether North-South or South-South.
 Mainstreaming South-South cooperation, both interregional and intraregional, into the national development strategies is thus a necessary condition to ensure that South-South cooperation promotes rather than hinders the achievement of the development goals.

-It is clear that, with current policies, globalization has not fostered the desirable kind of structural change in DCs that could pull labour from less to more productive activities.
-A NDS would seek to use development cooperation to re-shape its integration into the global economy in ways which would enable the structural transformations necessary for creating decent and productive employment opportunities and achieving substantial poverty reduction.
+It is clear that, with current policies, globalisation has not fostered the desirable kind of structural change in DCs that could pull labour from less to more productive activities.
+An NDS would seek to use development cooperation to reshape its integration into the global economy to enable the structural transformations necessary for creating decent and productive employment opportunities and achieving substantial poverty reduction.

 Two central objectives of the NDS should be to promote learning and enhance resilience.
-Openness works positively only if the phenomenon of learning is suitably institutionalized on the policy side, involving appropriate government interventions that would make the domestic economy more responsive to change.
-In general, managed development cooperation has the potential to facilitate openness and learning in a far more rational and efficient way than the unmanaged global market.
-Developing countries should seek to capitalize on this.
+Openness works positively only if the phenomenon of learning is suitably institutionalised on the policy side, involving appropriate government interventions that would make the domestic economy more responsive to change.
+In general, managed development cooperation can facilitate openness and learning in a far more rational and efficient way than the unmanaged global market.
+Developing countries should seek to capitalise on this.

-Intensifying integration is also likely to be a valuable strategy because the diversification of markets and investment sources enables greater resilience.
-The differential responses of DCs during global recessions in the past clearly demonstrated how strategic Southern integration can affect volatility.
-Those DCs which were relying more on regional markets were buffered somewhat from the sharp downturn in Northern markets.
+Intensifying integration is also likely to be a valuable strategy because of the diversification of markets.
+Investment sources enable greater resilience.
+The differential responses of DCs during global recessions in the past demonstrated how strategic Southern integration could affect volatility.
+Those DCs relying more on regional markets were buffered somewhat from the sharp downturn in Northern markets.